-Redheads are harder to sedate, but they have a different tolerance for pain, says UCI Health anesthesiologist Dr. Yashar Eshraghi.
+Redheads are harder to sedate, but they have a different tolerance for pain, says UCI Health pain management specialist Dr. Shalini Shah.

-“Classic anesthesia literature has documented that redheads require more anesthesia,” he says.
+“Classic anesthesia literature has documented that redheads require more anesthesia,” she says.
 “In addition, there is recent evidence that redheads are more tolerant to local anesthetics and more sensitive to opioids.”

 More anesthetic, less analgesic

 Here’s what studies have revealed about redheads and pain:

 - They need about 20 percent more anesthesia to be sedated.